re-vault/revault-demo/README.md

 This PoC (/ demo / whatever insecure) is an implementation of such an architecture for 4 stakeholders (to simulate the needs of the first client, see below).

-Currently WIP it serves both to demonstrate the operation of a re-vault in practice with a big emphasis on being explicit and clear instead of secure (hence Python), and to hopefully convince some people that it's worth financing the development of Revault (but we need a nice GUI before this :/).
+Currently a WIP, it serves to both:
+- demonstrate the operation of a re-vault in practice with a big emphasis on being explicit and clear instead of secure (hence Python),
+- to hopefully convince some people that it's worth financing the development of Revault (but we need a nice GUI before this :/).

 I tried to document as much as possible, begining with the [transactions](doc/transactions.md).